New York - Jury Duty Compensation

 |Juror Daily Pay||Travel Reimbursement Per Mile|

 In New York, jurors receive nominal compensation for each day spent at jury selection, or while serving on a jury.
-Jurors can also qualify to receive mileage reimbursement for travel related to their jury duty service.
+While other states provide jurors with mileage reimbursement for travel, this is not available in New York.

 If a juror is receiving regular wages from their employer, they are not entitled to the per diem reimbursement from the court.
 If the wage amounts to less that $40 per diem, the court will supplement the difference to match the per diem rate, for each day that it is not met.